-The verdicts and settlements that are mentioned in our website are examples of some of our firm's successes.
+The verdicts and settlements that are mentioned below are a small sample of our firm's successes.
 These settlements and verdicts should not be used for comparison to your case or to any other case.
 Every case must be evaluated on its own merits and nothing in this website should be construed as a representation or suggestion that your case will produce a settlement or verdict in any amount or that your case will produce the type of success that our firm has achieved in other reported cases.
-Although we have had some of the largest settlements and verdicts in the area we do not list the amounts.
+Although we have had some of the largest settlements and verdicts in the area we do not like to associate the amounts with the case.
 Our clients mean more to us than a number.
-If you have any questions about the information on this page or about a medical malpractice case please contact our attorneys today.
+If you have any questions about the information on this page or about a medical malpractice case please contact our medical malpractice attorneys today at 412-253-2092 for a free consultation.

 Medication Error: UPMC McKeesport Responsible for Medication Error